 Category Level of Significance Desired Outcome 1 Exceptional Significance Essential to the heritage of the City of Belmont.
 Rare or outstanding example.
 Recommended for inclusion on the State Register of Heritage Places.
 2 Considerable Significance Very important to the heritage of the City of Belmont.
 High degree of integrity/authenticity.
 Conservation of the place is highly desirable.
 Any alterations or extensions should reinforce the significance of the place.
 A Heritage Assessment and Heritage Impact Statement should be undertaken before approval is given for any major redevelopment.
 Include on the Local Planning Scheme No 15 Heritage List.
 3 Some/Moderate Significance Contributes to the heritage of the City of Belmont.
-Has some altered or modified elements, not necessarily detracting from the overall significance of the place. , 4 Little Significance Contributes to the understanding of the history of the City of Belmont.
+Has some altered or modified elements, not necessarily detracting from the overall significance of the place.
+Conservation of the place is desirable.
+Any alterations or extensions should reinforce the significance of the place, and original fabric should be retained wherever feasible.
+Do not include on the Local Planning Scheme No 15 Heritage List.
+4 Little Significance Contributes to the understanding of the history of the City of Belmont.
 Photographically record prior to major development or demolition.
 Recognise and interpret the site if possible.
 Do not include on the Local Planning Scheme No 15 Heritage List.